Quantum LDPC codes with positive rate and minimum distance proportional to n^{1/2}: The toric code and its generalization

 The second matrix $\HH_Z$ of the quantum code is defined as the face-edge incidence matrix.
 The faces are defined as the $4$-cycles $(x,y),(x+1,y),(x+1,y+1),(x,y+1)$.

-The rowspace $C_Z^{\perp}$ of $\HH_Z$ is therefore a subspace of the cycle code $C_X$, and the quotient $C_X/C_Z^{\perp}$ is readily seen to have dimension $2$, coset leaders of the quotient being given by cycles of the form $(a,0),(a,1),\ldots ,(a,m-1)$ and $(0,a),(1,a),\ldots , (m-1,a)$, as represented by the thick lines on figure~\ref{fig:torus}.
-The dimension of the quantum code is therefore equal to $2$ and the minimum weight of a vector of $C_X$ not in $C_Z^{\perp}$ is therefore equal to $m$.
+The rowspace $\Co_Z^{\perp}$ of $\HH_Z$ is therefore a subspace of the cycle code $\Co_X$, and the quotient $\Co_X/\Co_Z^{\perp}$ is readily seen to have dimension $2$, coset leaders of the quotient being given by cycles of the form $(a,0),(a,1),\ldots ,(a,m-1)$ and $(0,a),(1,a),\ldots , (m-1,a)$, as represented by the thick lines on Figure~\ref{fig:torus}.
+The dimension of the quantum code is therefore equal to $2$ and the minimum weight of a vector of $\Co_X$ not in $\Co_Z^{\perp}$ is therefore equal to $m$.

-To conclude that the minimum distance of the quantum code is actually $m$, it remains to determine the minimum weight of a vector of $C_Z$ that is not in $C_X^{\perp}$, i.e. that is not a cocycle.
+To conclude that the minimum distance of the quantum code is actually $m$, it remains to determine the minimum weight of a vector of $\Co_Z$ that is not in $\Co_X^{\perp}$, i.e. that is not a cocycle.
 This particular graph $\G$ has the nice property of being a tiling of a surface (the torus).
-This means that it has a {\em dual graph}.
+This embedding into a surface allows one to define its {\em dual graph}.
 The (Poincar\'e) dual graph $\G'$ has vertex set equal to the faces of $\G$, and there is an edge between two vertices of $\G'$ if the corresponding faces of $\G$ have a common edge in $\G$.
 Furthermore the dual graph $\G'$ of $\G$ is isomorphic to $\G$ itself, and given that the edges of $\G$ define the edges of $\G'$, the ambient space $\f_2^n$ can be identified with the edge set of the dual graph $\G'$.
 With this identification, the elementary cocycles of $\G$ become the faces of $\G'$ and the faces of $\G$ become the elementary cocycles of $\G'$.
-Hence the minimum weight of a vector of $C_Z$ that is not in $C_X^{\perp}$ is exactly the same as the minimum weight of a vector of $C_X$ not in $C_Z^{\perp}$ and the minimum distance of the quantum code is exactly $m$.
+Hence the minimum weight of a vector of $\Co_Z$ that is not in $\Co_X^{\perp}$ is exactly the same as the minimum weight of a vector of $\Co_X$ not in $\Co_Z^{\perp}$ and the minimum distance of the quantum code is exactly $m$.

-This duality argument is quite powerful, and for this reason a number of quantum codes that arise by replacing the graph $\G$ by different tilings of different surfaces have been investigated (surface codes).
-Here we shall consider a different generalization that does not destroy the graph duality but generalizes~it.
+This duality argument is quite powerful because it ensures that whatever we prove on the weight of codewords of $\Co_X$ not in $\Co_Z^{\perp}$ is also valid for the weight of codewords of $\Co_Z$ not in $\Co_X^{\perp}$: for this reason a number of quantum codes that arise by replacing the graph $\G$ by different tilings of different surfaces have been investigated (surface codes).
+Here we shall consider a different generalization that does not destroy graph duality but generalizes~it.